 Why Does Diabetes Cause So Many Foot Problems?

 Diabetics have high blood sugar levels.
 Over an extended period of time, this can cause damage to nerves or blood vessels.
 Nerve damage from diabetes may lead to numbness or loss of feeling within the feet or toes.
 Because the legs and feet have smaller blood vessels, they are more susceptible to blockage.
 In terms of circulation, the feet get the least amount of blood flow—they are literally the “end of the road.”
 And because neuropathy can often numb the feet of diabetics, they may not be aware that anything is even wrong until it’s too late.

 This is why it’s of the utmost importance for patients with diabetes to schedule an endovascular screening.

-The most common symptom of Peripheral Arterial Disease (PAD) is a pain in the back of the legs that occurs while walking.
+The most common symptom of Peripheral Artery Disease (PAD) is a pain in the back of the legs that occurs while walking.
 This pain is known as claudication, and it is caused by a lack of blood flow to the legs due to arteries blocked by plaque.
 What is plaque?
-It’s a deposit in the wall of the blood vessel comprised of fat, cholesterol, calcium, and other substances.
-It may develop slowly over a person’s lifetime but when it reaches a critical point it can block off the blood vessel and cause claudication symptoms.
+It’s a deposit in the wall of the blood vessel composed of fat, cholesterol, calcium, and other substances.
+It may develop slowly over a person’s lifetime but when it reaches a critical point it can block off the blood vessels and cause claudication symptoms.